richardvenneman/appsignal-docs/source/application/data-collection.html.md

 The grouped actions in the namespace can be configured with their own notification defaults, allowing a critical namespace to always notify about errors, while the "web" namespace does not.
 It's also possible to configure the AppSignal integration to ignore a namespace to

 Read more about namespaces in the [namespaces section](/application/namespaces.html).

+## Queries

+By default we parse SQL queries and try and remove any parameters in the query string.
+We've created an open-source (Rust) package that is used by our integrations.
+You can find [the sql_lexer project on GitHub](https://github.com/appsignal/sql_lexer).
+If you see any query params in our UI, please open an isse on this repository.

+MongoDB queries in the Ruby integration are sanitized by default.